Drug Use

 Side Effects of Kratom

-While kratom can produce relaxation, pleasure, and pain reduction, it can also produce negative side effects.
-As mentioned, the amount of kratom taken in part affects the side effects experienced.
+While Kratom can produce relaxation, pleasure, and pain reduction, it can also produce negative adverse effects.
+As mentioned, the amount of Kratom taken in part affects the side effects experienced.

 • Increased energy